 2019: Since U.S. Production Tax Credits (PTCs) expire after 2020, there’s a race to install turbines before then, but supply chains can’t handle it – there aren’t enough gigantic cranes, special trucks to carry each segment of the turbine to the destination and accompanying highway escorts, increasing numbers of heavier parts, so up to a quarter of new wind energy capacity may be canceled or delayed (Munsell 2019).

-Rare metals, are RARE.
+Rare metals, are, well, RARE.
 China controls 95% of them, and Trump’s trade wars would be a great reason to withhold them from the U.S. They could become a problem even before oil decline makes all goods and services scarcer.

 Windmill Turbines depend on neodymium and dysprosium.
 Estimates of the exact amount of rare earth minerals in wind turbines vary, but in any case the numbers are staggering.
 According to the Bulletin of Atomic Sciences, a 2 megawatt (MW) wind turbine contains about 800 pounds of neodymium and 130 pounds of dysprosium.
 The MIT study cited above estimates that a 2 MW wind turbine contains about 752 pounds of rare earth minerals.
 Neodymium prices quadrupled this year, and that’s with wind still making up less than 3% of global electricity generation (Cembalest).